Success stories logo

 Multinational Food Corporation Exceeds Expectations With SAP Implementation

-This multinational food corporation embarked on a systems infrastructure update, including a 3-year SAP implementation impacting 500 users in finance and other departments.
+This multinational food corporation embarked on a systems infrastructure update, including a three-year SAP implementation.
 The organization knew it was time to expand its organizational change team and build a structured, standardized approach to managing change.

 Multinational Food Corporation Exceeds Expectations With SAP Implementation